John Wood Community College: History

 The Common Market approach coexisted with campus-based instruction until 1991, when rising costs compelled the JWCC Board of Trustees to end the common market contract with Quincy College.
 Other contracts were not renewed as they expired.

 Due to increasing enrollment, and the phasing out of the Common Market, the college purchased three prefabricated buildings in 1991 to hold classes.
-By 1996, growth was significant enough that the JWCC Board of Trustees voted to purchase a 155 acre site at 48th and Harrison Streets, in Quincy, Illinois.
+By 1996, growth was significant enough that JWCC's board of trustees voted to purchase a 155 acre site at 48th and Harrison Streets, in Quincy, Illinois.
 In 1997, the Board of Trustees adopted its Master Plan for a new campus.
 The first building, the 35200 sqft Science and Technology Center was built and occupied in January 1998.
 This was followed by the next buildings in the plan; the Learning Center, a Student & Administrative Center, and a Maintenance Building in January 2002.
 A $16 million project, the new buildings added nearly 103000 sqft to the size of the college.
 Funding was split between the college and the State of Illinois.
 In 2004, the 52000 sqft Paul Heath Community Education and Fine Arts Center was completed.
 The buildings house JWCC's community education, fine arts and Business and Industry Training offices.
 In 2006, a Student Activity Center (SAC) was completed, that included an 1,800-seat gymnasium, weight room, classroom, locker rooms, and athletic team training rooms.
 A baseball field, softball field, and additional parking were built as a part of the SAC project.